linkedin/transport/docs/transport-udfs-api.md

 ```

 ## Type Signatures
-The Transportable UDFs framework provides a way to declare what data types
+The Transport UDFs framework provides a way to declare what data types
 a UDF expects through type signatures.
-Type signatures in transportable
+Type signatures in Transport
 UDFs support generic types, including type verification and
 inference.
 For example, a user can state that a UDF expects two
 arguments, one of type `"array(K)"` and the other of type `"array(V)"`